Brain-Eating Amoeba Found in Texas City's Water Supply

 The amoeba gets to the brain through the nose.

 Individuals do not become infected with Naegleria fowleri by gulping water.
-Instead, diseases happen when water containing this amoeba goes up the nose and enters the brain.
+Diseases happen when water containing this amoeba goes up the nose and enters the brain.
 Once in the brain, the amoeba damages brain tissue, which brings about brain swelling and typically death, the CDC says.

-Early manifestations, which involve headache, fever, sickness, and vomiting, can happen from one to nine days after contamination.
+Early manifestations, which include headache, fever, sickness, and vomiting, can occur one to nine days after contamination.

 Contamination with this brain-eating amoeba is uncommon.

-From 2006 to 2015, there were only 37 cases of Naegleria fowleri contamination in the United States, even though a huge number of individuals swim every year, as indicated by the CDC.
-For examination, there were 34,000 drowning passings from 2001 to 2010.
+Only 37 cases of Naegleria fowleri contamination occurred in the United States from 2006 to 2015, even though the CDC indicates that many individuals swim yearly.
+For comparison, there were 34,000 drownings from 2001 to 2010.

 Not many individuals survive these contaminations.

-There are a couple of things you can do to lower down your risk of contamination.
+You can do a couple of things to lower your risk of contamination.

 What Happens When Brain-eating Amoeba 'Eats' Your Brain?

-Research suggests that the brain-eating amoeba infection can be stopped if it is detected as soon as possible.
+Research suggests that the brain-eating amoeba infection can be stopped if detected immediately.
 So what happens when you are infected with an N. fowleri?

-For reasons unknown, "brain-eating" is a pretty precise portrayal of what the amoeba does.
+For reasons unknown, "brain-eating" is a pretty precise description of the amoeba's behavior.
 After arriving at the olfactory bulbs, N. fowleri devours the tissue using suction-cup-like structures on its surface.
 This damage prompts the primary symptoms—loss of smell and taste—around five days after the contamination sets in.

 As N. fowleri eats more tissue and infiltrates further into the brain, the optional side effects set in.
 They include dizziness, hallucinations, confusion, and seizures.
-The brain's frontal lobes related to planning and emotional control will be affected the most because of the olfactory nerve.
+The olfactory nerve primarily influences the brain's frontal lobes, which are associated with planning and emotional control.

-What causes death is not the loss of grey issue; however, the skull's excessive pressure from the irritation and swelling identified with the body's battle against the infection.
-Expanding pressure powers the brain down into where the brain stem meets the spinal cord, in the end, cutting off the association between the two.
-Most patients die from the subsequent respiratory failure under about fourteen days after symptoms start.
+This expanding pressure powers the brain down to where the brain stem meets the spinal cord, ultimately cutting off the association between the two.
+Most patients die from subsequent respiratory failure within about fourteen days after symptoms start.

 It Takes Months To Clear Texas' Lake Jackson of Brain-Eating Amoeba